Week 7 of the Counting of the Omer - A Reflective Study

 Moedim – Sukkot/Feast of Tabernacles

 The Feast of Tabernacles or Sukkot (or Feast of Booths) is a week-long festival commemorating the 40-year journey of the Israelites in the wilderness.
-Along with Passover and the Festival of Weeks, Sukkot is one of three great pilgrimage feasts recorded in the Bible when all Jewish males were required to appear before the Lord in the Temple in Jerusalem.
+Along with Passover and the Festival of Weeks, Sukkot is one of three great pilgrimage feasts recorded in the Bible when all Jewish males were required to appear before HaShem in the Temple inof Jerusalem.

-This time is all about thanksgiving and the first fruits – the fullness of the land, the threshing floors, fruits, oil and livestock – all enjoyed before HaShem.
+This time is all about thanksgiving and the first fruits – the fullness of the land, the threshing floors, fruits, oil and livestock – all to be enjoyed before HaShem.
 This is a moedim where we are called to share with the both family and strangers, widows, orphans and aliens.
 No-one in Israel is denied entrance to this celebration.
-As the Sabbath represents the fullness of completion of Creation so does Sukkot signify the fullness of the nations and the completion of our journey with HaShem.
-This is the time when we will sup with our King Yeshua, the Heavenly Bridegroom.
-The booth or the sukkah represents the coverings as the chreubim’s whings covered (sakak) the mercy seat.
-Shabbat too is our covering that we step into each week and this moed is the prophetic picture of the time when we finally are gathered unto our Meshiach in the fullness of His promised glory!
+As the Sabbath represents the fullness of completion of Creation, Sukkot signifies the fullness of the nations and the completion of our journey with HaShem.
+This is the time when we will sup with our King Yeshua, the Heavenly Bridegroom when He returns for His Bride.
+The booth or the sukkah represents the coverings as the cherubim's wings covered (sakak) the mercy seat.
+Just like this, Shabbat is a covering that we step into each week and this moed is the prophetic picture of the time when we finally are gathered unto our Meshiach in the fullness of His promised glory and under His tallit!

-- Is your heart surrenderd to the rule and reign of your heavenly Bridegroom?
+- Is your heart surrendered to the rule and reign of your Heavenly Bridegroom?

 - Do you step outside of His covering for the sake of the things of the world?